ghga-de/docs.ghga.de/user_docs/user_stories/dua-guideline.md

 Access requests should be checked against these items:

-1. The proposed research has received a positive ethics vote or an ethics approval from a credible Institutional Review Board (Research Ethics Committee), if applicable.
+1. The proposed research has received a positive ethics vote or an ethics approval from a credible source, e.g. a <general:Research Ethics Committee>, if applicable.

 2. The identity and institutional affiliation of the Data Requester is verified and the Data Requester and their institutions are trustworthy.